barwein/NC_for_IV/README.md

 ### Contact

-For questions about this replication archive, please open an issue on the GitHub repository or email the corresponding author (see paper for contact details).
+For questions about this replication archive, please email Oren Danieli, the corresponding author at \mailto{orendanieli@tauex.tau.ac.il}.